danielbulhosa/atari-rl/README.md

 allow for better experiment tracking.

 These are the next steps to make this happen:
-- Search files for filepaths, update to match evolving project structure.
+- Search files for filepaths, update to match evolving project structure. **X**
 - Define which files will be shared and which will be model specific **X**
 - Create project structure where shared files live in a `shared` folder and model specific files (including notes) live in model specific folders. **X**